PeterMenchu/Cpp-Class-Stack-/README.md

-# Cpp-Stack-Class
+# C++ Stack
-Stack class and implantation.
-Class includes the data structure and stack functionality, and a main implementation is included to test the class.
+Stack class that includes the data structure and stack functionality, along with a main implementation to test the class functionality.